MiKinshu/Pintract/README.md

-# Javafx
+# Pintract

-This folder contains code for everything asked in the questions given below.
+This repository contains code for everything asked in the questions given below.
 To run these codes you must have Javafx libraries installed.

 ## Questions